 Next, we considered more generally, how are the various factors in this experiment (Rater, Semester, Sex, Repeated, Rubric) are related to the ratings, also in R, by fitting the linear mixed-effects models.
-First, we added fixed effects for rater, semester, sex and repeated to the random intercept models for the full data set, looked at interaction and also did variable selection.
+First, using the artifact as the random grouping variable, we added fixed effects for rater, semester, sex and repeated to the random intercept models for the full data set.
+In particular, the ANOVA test with the AIC and BIC will be used to determine the significance of the added effects, and the backward elimination selection method will also be used to see which fixed effect should be added to the model as further evidence.
+Next, corresponding interaction terms will be added and tested using ANOVA and the lmer function.

 Since each model considers only one rubric at a time, we switched to another data set and repeated the same process as above to explore interactions with rubric directly.
-Finally, the best model was chose.
-For further investigation, we also re-calculated ICC's from those models we selected for each rubric to see whether they agree with our earlier ICC's.
+Finally, the final model was chose, and was analyzed using its summary regression statistics.
 Detailed R analyses can be found in Appendix 3.